Club week video

 Aspen Murray is a young activist and the founder of Ethigirl.com.
 She is dedicating her life to the pursuit of making ethical + sustainable fashion the norm.
 She firmly believes that we all have the power to vote with our dollars, but that we need to reform how we look at conscious consumerism: it shouldn’t be difficult, it shouldn’t be inaccessible to certain people, and it’s okay if we mess up − because the onus should never fall entirely on the consumer.

-120 battements par minute: Panel Discussion & Screening
+120 battements par minute: Panel Discussion and Screening

 The McGill Medical Students’ Society Equity Committee, McGill Global Health, and HealthQueer Professionals presented a panel discussion and screening of the documentary “120 battements par minute”.
 The event took place in the Leacock Building, room ARTS150, on Monday, October 15, 2018 from 6:00-9:00pm.